saloni33/android_documentation/README.md

    notificationManager.notify(notificationId, repliedNotification);
   ```

 &nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's [onReceive()](https://developer.android.com/reference/android/content/BroadcastReceiver#onReceive(android.content.Context,%20android.content.Intent)) method.
+You <br/>
-You &nbsp; &nbsp; &nbsp; &nbsp; should also append the reply to the bottom of the notification by calling [setRemoteInputHistory()](https://developer.android.com/reference/android/app/Notification.Builder#setRemoteInputHistory(java.lang.CharSequence[])).
+&nbsp; &nbsp;&nbsp; &nbsp; should also append the reply to the bottom of the notification by calling [setRemoteInputHistory()](https://developer.android.com/reference/android/app/Notification.Builder#setRemoteInputHistory(java.lang.CharSequence[])).

 - Add a progress bar <br/>
 You can also include a progress bar in a notification to show the progress of the ongoing operation.
 Example - <br/>